Low Code Vs Custom Development: Making the Right Choice for your Business

 In fact, even when the software is complete, ongoing support and maintenance are likely as the business goals and processes shift over time and integrated business systems are updated or swapped out.
 For those organisations with an in-house IT department or ongoing support contract, these revisions can be closely project managed but inevitably the system will require future investment to support business growth.

-Low-code platforms on the other hand are typically developed on an aPaaS (application platform as a service), which means they are maintained and run by the company that owns the software (similar to Microsoft with Office 365).
+Low-code platforms on the other hand are typically developed on an aPaaS (application platform as a service), which means they are maintained and run by the company that owns the software (similar to Microsoft with M365).
 Updates and improvements in the core software are therefore handled by the hosting company reducing the cost of ownership.

 In addition, low-code platforms require minimal if any IT intervention and are typically offered on a per user per month pricing model dramatically reducing the overall cost of solution design in comparison to traditional custom development.